To those who chase Charity

 But I wasn’t good, I was bad.

 Less bad than many others, yet still bad.

 It wasn’t true love, it was just sentimentality.

 I wasn’t an instrument of God, so I couldn’t change things, nor bring peace.

 I’ve looked at my humanity and I’ve judged its fruits.

 I’ve seen that each time it took precedence I lost something.

 I had no peace.

-I was used to say: “God will take care of him…”, “And what about this other one??”, “God will take care of her too…!”, “And this thing?”, “What I’m supposed to do about that?
+I was used to say: “God will take care of him…”.
+“And what about this other one??”, “God will take care of him too…!”.
+“And this thing?”, “What I’m supposed to do about that?
 It’s a matter for God!
-He is the mighty one, I’m only a man…” and so on.
+He is the Mighty One, I’m only a man…”, and so on.